 Mikayla Stern-Ellis, Ecology and Evolutionary Biology and Anthropology, The Effect of Orangutan Conservation Education on Conscious Palm Oil Consumption.

-Mia Tucker, International Relations, French, and Philosophy, Analyzing international, national, and grassroots aid organizations to evaluate the effectiveness of each and how increased collaboration amongst support groups can improve aid efforts towards a common goal.
+Mia Tucker, International Relations and French, Analyzing international, national, and grassroots aid organizations to evaluate the effectiveness of each and how increased collaboration amongst support groups can improve aid efforts towards a common goal.

 Anne Wolff, Public Health, and Mathematics, The reintegration of children diagnosed with autism into New Orleans public schools through biomedical engineering advances.